Community Detection in Multiplex Networks: Experimental evaluation

 We devised an experimental evaluation to pursue two main goals in comparing the various methods: one relating to the quality of the produced communities, the other to efficiency aspects.
 More specifically, our experiments were carried out to answer the following research questions: \begin{itemize} \item[\rev{\textbf{Q1}}] To what extent are the evaluated methods able to detect ground truth communities? \item[\rev{\textbf{Q2}}] To what extent do the evaluated methods produce similar community structures? \item[\textbf{Q3}] To what extent are the evaluated methods scalable? \end{itemize}

 Two main stages of evaluation were devised: one for global methods (Sect.~\ref{ssec:results_global}), whose output is a set of communities, and one for local methods (Sect.~\ref{ssec:results_local}), whose output is a single community centered around a node (or set of nodes).
-Due to their structural differences, these two tracks had to be evaluated separately and by means of different criteria. \\
+Due to their structural differences, these two tracks had to be evaluated separately and by means of different criteria. \revm{The reason why we have not tested the algorithms on single-layer networks is that multilayer methods are generalizations of single-layer algorithms, so their results would be exactly the same as those already reported in single-layer studies.}